 I should take some better pictures of this and post it separately (honestly, don't know if I'll get to it), but I made an apron for Little Sister following the same pattern I used for this apron I made for a friend.
 The only difference was that I added a patch with her name embroidered on it.
 It's definitely sized for a bigger kid (4+, I would say), but we can fold it around the middle and make it work.

 |Recognize these legwarmers?
 I love how they will fit for EVER.|

 Little Sister refused to put on the matching chef's hat made from this free pattern (I used the toddler size), so I had to wear it.
 I thought the apron could double as a dress-up chest item if it had the matching hat.
 Tell you what--if I can get pictures of her wearing both items, I will make a separate post about it.

 |You sure you don't want to put this on?|

 All in all, it was a nice low key celebration that included snuggles with grandparents:

 |Uncle Matt gave Little Sister the cutest owl lunchbox--perfect for when she starts preschool in the fall!|

 (Yes, she's starting preschool--deep breaths).

-Liam quickly seized this awesome Melissa and Doug Vetrinarian dress-up set.
-It's great quality, and even though it's more like a dress right now, Iris can totally put it on by herself and it will fit her for years.
+The Boy quickly seized this awesome Melissa and Doug Vetrinarian dress-up set.
+It's great quality, and even though it's more like a dress right now, Little Sister can totally put it on by herself and it will fit her for years.
 Both kids have been playing with this ever since opening it, and I'm excited to use it as a template to make more of this type of costume.